-- 1. A member can make one entry in each class - 2.
-Exhibitors must comply with state and federal laws.
-It is illegal to possess threatened or endangered wildlife, or the feathers, nests, or eggs of non-game birds.
-Game birds and game animals taken legally during an open season may be used.
-The use of live wild animals in educational exhibits is prohibited. - 3.
-K-State Research and Extension, Kingman County Extension, and 4-H are not responsible for damage during the exhibition period. - 4.
-Name, county, age, and year should be in a prominent location on the exhibit. - 5.
-Notebooks and educational displays will be judged on the following points: - a.
-Stopping Power-15 points - i.
-Is the main idea specific?
+Notebooks and educational displays will be judged on the following points:

+- a.
+Stopping Power- Is the main idea specific?
 Is the idea presented clearly, simply, forcefully? - b.
-Interest/Holding Power-15 points - i.
-Does the exhibit give the observer additional facts in a clear, concise, informative way? - c.
-4-H Project Application-15 points - i.
-Is the subject matter an effective showcase? - d.
-Mechanical Power-15 points - i.
-Correct letter size, pleasing color combination, appropriate symbols and models - e.
-Personal Growth-25 points - i.
-How much knowledge was gained by the exhibitor?
+Interest/Holding Power-Does the exhibit give the observer additional facts in a clear, concise, informative way? - c.
+4-H Project Application-Is the subject matter an effective showcase? - d.
+Mechanical Power-Correct letter size, pleasing color combination, appropriate symbols and models - e.
+Personal Growth-How much knowledge was gained by the exhibitor?
 Was enthusiasm shown? - f.
-Educational Value-25 points - .
-Was knowledge shared?
+Educational Value-Was knowledge shared?
 Was credit given through citations, websites, or other resources used in creating your exhibit?